a2r3q6/Rankix/README.md

 ![Banner](http://s6.postimg.org/3xisyu8fl/banner.png)

-# This project is under development ...

-but we've a stable version running.
-Some of the features are listed below.
-Read on...
+An IMDB Bot that can fetch movie details and ratings of the available movies on your Computer.

-### New Features
+### Features

-1. Sorting enabled
-2. Server Cacheing
-3. Local Cacheing
+1. Instant movie ratings.
+2. Can be sorted according to the rating.
+3. The result can be shared with anybody.
-4. Detailed Movie View
+4. Detailed Movie view.
-5. and many more improvements.

-Rankix is an IMDB Helper tool which can fetch the IMDB Ratings with in **MILLISECONDS**.

 The tools is available in both WEB and Console versions.